-Today's economic environment has put a significant strain on businesses of all sizes including manufacturers of retrofit technologies.
-Our members have invested and continue to invest significant resources in developing and verifying diesel retrofit technologies for the whole range of in-use diesel engines currently operating in California, including on-road, off-road, and stationary sources.
-A recent survey of our members shows that our industry contributes over 65,000 green jobs around the country including a significant number of jobs in California.
-These jobs involve technical and service personnel responsible for developing, installing and maintaining diesel retrofit devices.
-New diesel emission control products continue to be added to ARB's list of verified technologies.
-The number of VDECS suitable for off-road vehicles has more than doubled in the past year including four passively regenerated Level 3 DPF devices.
-Manufacturers are expected to verify even more passive and active filter technologies in the coming year for off-road applications to further expand the options available to fleet owners to comply with ARB's requirements.
+New diesel emission control products continue to be added to ARB's list of verified retrofit technologies.
+The number of VDECS suitable for off-road vehicles has more than doubled in the past 18 months, including four passively regenerated Level 3 DPF devices.
+Manufacturers are expected to verify even more passive and active filter technologies in the coming year for on-road and off-road applications to further expand the options available to fleet owners to comply with ARB's requirements.
 Recently one manufacturer has verified a Level 3 DPF + 40% NOx reduction technology based on HC-SCR/ Lean NOx catalysts for off-road applications.
-Several manufacturers are closely engaged in verifying urea-SCR retrofit technology with ARB and these efforts should lead to additional commercial, verified NOx reduction technologies.
-Beginning this year, tighter regulations on retrofit technology require lower NO_2 emission from retrofit devices.
-In order to obtain a plus designation, a PM retrofit device can emit no more than 20% higher NO_2 than the baseline engine-out emissions.
-Manufacturers have been active in re-verifying retrofit PM reduction technologies to the plus designation to comply with this change in regulation.
+Several manufacturers are closely engaged in verifying urea-SCR retrofit technology with ARB for both on-road and off-road applications, and these efforts should lead to additional commercial, verified NOx reduction retrofit technologies.
+Beginning in January of this year, tighter regulations on retrofit technology require lower NO2 emission from retrofit devices.
+In order to obtain a plus designation, a PM retrofit device can emit no more than 20% higher NO2 than the baseline engine-out emissions.
+Manufacturers have made significant investments in re-verifying retrofit PM reduction technologies to the plus designation to comply with this change in regulation.
+Manufacturers of retrofit technologies need regulatory stability in California in order to continue to make the necessary investments needed to support ARB's Diesel Risk Reduction Plan.
+ARB also needs to continue to provide adequate resources to their diesel retrofit verification program in order to ensure that verified technologies have an efficient pathway to reach the California marketplace.

-Demonstration projects such as the off-road showcase, supplemental environmental projects (SEPs), and a variety of off-road retrofit demonstrations in California and across the country are an essential part of the verification process.
+Demonstration projects such as the off-road showcase, supplemental environmental projects (SEPs), and a variety of on-road and off-road retrofit demonstrations in California and across the country are an essential part of the verification process.
 The showcase alone represents 24 new retrofit devices that are in the process of being verified.
 Local Law 77 in New York City is responsible for putting retrofit devices on a wide variety of city-owned and contracted construction equipment.
 For example, the Croton Water Treatment Project in North Bronx, NY, successfully installed PM and NOx control devices (including passive and active DPFs) on over 30 pieces of construction equipment, including excavators, bulldozers, backhoes, and cranes.
 For example, an SCR+DPF system was installed on a 170 hp John Deere compressor engine at the Croton site.
 Over 50,000 active and passive DPF retrofit systems have been installed worldwide on off-road applications.
 More than 20,000 of these filters have been successfully employed in Europe on construction equipment used in tunneling projects.
 The durability and performance of PM control technologies is being demonstrated on OEM on-road applications beginning with the 2007 model year.
 Since 2007, nearly every new diesel vehicle sold in the U.S. or Canada has been equipped with a high efficiency diesel particulate filter to comply with the U.S. EPA's 2007/2010 on highway regulations.
 This represents over 800,000 new trucks operating on DPFs mostly in the U.S. In 2010 the same new highway trucks will be required to reduce NOx emissions by 90% relative to pre-2007 requirements and will be equipped with NOx control technologies such as lean NOx trap catalysts, urea-SCR catalysts and high flow EGR systems.